Kordyjan/bevy_sorting/README.md

 }
 ```

-No risk of panic during the initialization.
+There is no risk of panic during the initialization.

 ## What kind of systems are supported?

-For now only the systems that are defined as closures or function references are supported.
-In the future I want to support piped systems.
-Not much more is currently possible due to Bevy's design.
+For now, only systems defined as closures or function references are supported.
+In the future, I want to support piped systems.
+Due to Bevy's design, not much more is currently possible.

 ## Can I mix regular system sets with auto-sets?

 Of course!
-There is small caveat, hovever.
+There is a small caveat, however.
 All `in_set()` calls must be called after the `.in_auto_sets()`.
-Otherwise you will get compilation error.
+Otherwise, you will get a compilation error.
 This is due to Bevy's design, and I don't think there is anything I can do about it.
 You can, however, freely mix `.in_set()` calls with any combination of `.writes()` and `.reads()` calls.

 ## What's next?
  - trait derivation